 You are so focused on your company’s brand that employer branding may fall by the wayside.
 But here are concrete reasons why you shouldn’t let that happen.

 Nothing is better than giving actual survey numbers to know how vital employer branding is:

 - 76% of candidates are explicitly looking for what makes a business or company an attractive workplace (Source).

 - 50% of candidates say they would not work for an organization or company with a bad reputation, even for a pay increase.
 (Source).

 - 80% of talent acquisition managers think employer branding plays an essential role in the ability to hire top talent (Source).

 - 55% of candidates abandon their applications after reading negative reviews online.
 (Source).

 Hopefully now you understand how the role of employer branding can play a vital role in building great teams.

-Help You Win the War for Talent
+Great Employer Brand Helps You Win the War for Talents